chargebyte/chargebyte-bsp/README.md

 ### Flashing an Image <a name="flash"></a>

-The internal storage of the products Charge Control C (Tarragon) and M (EVAcharge SE) is divided into several partitions and uses RAUC to handle updates.
-If you are interested in adding RAUC to your own image you can take a look at RAUC's documentation https://rauc.readthedocs.io/en/latest/integration.html#yocto .To flash an image it is important to identify the currently not in use partition because this will be our target partition.
-The following tables describe the partitioning for each Charge Control M and Charge Control C:
+The internal storage of the products Charge Control C (Tarragon), M (EVAcharge SE) and Charge SOM is divided into several partitions and uses RAUC to handle updates.
+If you are interested in adding RAUC to your own image you can take a look at RAUC's documentation https://rauc.readthedocs.io/en/latest/integration.html#yocto .
+To flash an image it is important to identify the currently not-in-use partition because this will be our target partition.

+The following tables describe the partitioning for Charge Control M and Charge Control C:

 **Charge Control M:**
 | Partition | Size  | Description |